DragonSenses/job-tracker/journey.md

 Look into this error:
 - [0] Error [ERR_HTTP_HEADERS_SENT]: Cannot set headers after they are sent to the client

+**Important to note** that some methods bypass the middleware, in mongoose.
+See [Middleware](https://mongoosejs.com/docs/middleware.html).
+The method deleteOne() is a document middleware function where `this` refers to the document.

 ---

 # Glaring Issue: Exhaustive Dep